publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch21/schVI/m__us_usc_t42_s2000e.md

  __Ex.
 Ord.
 No. 11478.
 Equal Employment Opportunity in Federal Government__

     Ex.
 Ord.
 No. 11478, Aug.
 8, 1969, 34 F.R.
 12985, as amended by Ex.
 Ord.
 No. 11590, Apr.
 23, 1971, 36 F.R.
 7831; Ex.
 Ord.
 No. 12106, Dec.
 26, 1978, 44 F.R.
 1053; Ex.
 Ord.
 No. 13087, May 28, 1998, 63 F.R.
 30097; Ex.
 Ord.
 No. 13152, May 2, 2000, 65 F.R.
-26115, provided:
+26115; Ex.
+Ord.
+No. 13672, § 1, July 21, 2014, 79 F.R.
+42971, provided:

     NOW THEREFORE, under and by virtue of the authority vested in me as President of the United States by the Constitution and statutes of the United States, it is ordered as follows:

     Section 1.
-It is the policy of the Government of the United States to provide equal opportunity in Federal employment for all persons, to prohibit discrimination in employment because of race, color, religion, sex, national origin, handicap, age, sexual orientation, or status as a parent., \[sic\] and to promote the full realization of equal employment opportunity through a continuing affirmative program in each executive department and agency.
+It is the policy of the Government of the United States to provide equal opportunity in Federal employment for all persons, to prohibit discrimination in employment because of race, color, religion, sex, national origin, handicap, age, sexual orientation, gender identity, or status as a parent., \[sic\] and to promote the full realization of equal employment opportunity through a continuing affirmative program in each executive department and agency.
 This policy of equal opportunity applies to and must be an integral part of every aspect of personnel policy and practice in the employment, development, advancement, and treatment of civilian employees of the Federal Government, to the extent permitted by law.

     Sec.
 2. The head of each executive department and agency shall establish and maintain an affirmative program of equal employment opportunity for all civilian employees and applicants for employment within his jurisdiction in accordance with the policy set forth in section 1.
 It is the responsibility of each department and agency head, to the maximum extent possible, to provide sufficient resources to administer such a program in a positive and effective manner; assure that recruitment activities reach all sources of job candidates; utilize to the fullest extent the present skills of each employee; provide the maximum feasible opportunity to employees to enhance their skills so they may perform at their highest potential and advance in accordance with their abilities; provide training and advice to managers and supervisors to assure their understanding and implementation of the policy expressed in this Order; assure participation at the local level with other employers, schools, and public or private groups in cooperative efforts to improve community conditions which affect employability; and provide for a system within the department or agency for periodically evaluating the effectiveness with which the policy of this Order is being carried out.